Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Deep Koopman-layered model

 \begin{remark} An advantage of applying Koopman operators is that their spectra describe the properties of dynamical systems.
 For example, if the dynamical system is measure preserving, then the corresponding Koopman operator is unitary.
 Since each Koopman layer is an estimation of the Koopman operator, we can analyze time-series data coming from nonsutonomous dynamical systems by computing the eigenvalues of the Koopman layers.
-We will observe the eigenvalues of Koopman layers numerically in Subsection~\ref{subsec:numexp_eig}. \end{remark}
+We will observe the eigenvalues of Koopman layers numerically in Subsection~\ref{subsec:numexp_eig} and show that Koopman layers perform better than those with general linear operators in Appendix~\ref{ap:eig_general_linear}. \end{remark}

+The proposed model has connections with neural ODE-based models and neural network-based Koopman approaches.
+See Appendix~\ref{sec:connection} for more details.